Samoan Archipelago

 Summary

 The Samoan Archipelago IMMA includes the productive shelf and slope waters of the Islands of the Samoan Archipelago (including the Rose Atoll).
-Recent marine mammal surveys have identified unique, resident (island-associated) populations of spinner dolphins and rough-toothed dolphins throughout the larger Islands.
-Short-finned pilot whales, sperm whales, beaked whales and dwarf sperm whale have also been sighted regularly.
+Recent marine mammal surveys have identified unique, resident (island-associated) populations of spinner dolphins (Stenella longirostris) and rough-toothed dolphins (Steno bredanensis) throughout the larger Islands.
+Short-finned pilot whales (Globicephala macrorhynchus), sperm whales (Physeter macrocephalus), beaked whales (Ziphiidae sp.) and dwarf sperm whale (Kogia sima) have also been sighted regularly.
 Other species of cetaceans are spotted periodically in the area.
-Humpback whales from the Oceania population inhabit the shelf waters around the islands in the Austral winter, primarily July – October (Munger et al. 2012), with all breeding classes and behaviors found around the island of Tutuila in particular (Robbins and Mattila, 2006).
+Humpback whales (Megaptera novaeangliae) from the Oceania population inhabit the shelf waters around the islands in the Austral winter, primarily July – October (Munger et al. 2012), with all breeding classes and behaviors found around the island of Tutuila in particular (Robbins and Mattila, 2006).

 Description of Qualifying Criteria